Harry Kelley (baseball)

 Harry Leroy Kelley (February 13, 1906 – March 23, 1958) was an American professional baseball pitcher.
 He played in Major League Baseball (MLB) from 1925 to 1926 and again from 1936 to 1939 for the Washington Senators and Philadelphia Athletics.
 In between, he pitched mainly for the Memphis Chicks of the Southern Association.

-He was born in 1906 in the town of Parkin, Arkansas, and died there in 1958.
+A native of Parkin, Arkansas, he died of a long illness on March 23, 1958.
+He had spent time at Baptist Hospital in Memphis, Tennessee followed by 17 weeks of bedrest at home.
+His funeral was held at the Methodist Church in Parkin on March 25 and his burial was at Cogbill Cemetery in Wynne, Arkansas.